Eumir Deodato: Arranging and producing

 Since the 1960s, Deodato has been in demand as a producer and arranger.
 He has worked on more than 500 albums, and 15 have reached platinum status as defined by the RIAA.

 In the early 1960s, he worked as a freelance arranger for Odeon Records.
 He wrote arrangements for Wilson Simonal, Marcos Valle, Leny Andrade, Pery Ribeiro, Tito Madi and for his own debut album, Inútil Paisagem (1964), which was dedicated to the work of Antônio Carlos Jobim and recorded in Rio when Deodato was 22.
 Jobim praised him in the album's liner notes.
 Deodato played piano with guitarists Oscar Castro-Neves and Roberto Menescal, drummer Juquinha and an all-star cast including Copinha, J.T.
 Meirelles, Cipó, Paulo Moura.
-He has been credited for helping to start the career of Milton Nascimento; Deodato was part of a committee tasked with choosing songs for a festival and chose three by Nascimento.
+He has been credited for helping to start the career of Milton Nascimento; Deodato was part of a committee tasked with choosing songs for the Festival Internacional da Canção and chose three by Nascimento.

 He moved to New York City in 1967 to work with guitarist Luiz Bonfá, with whom he recorded seven albums and countless jingles.
 Bonfá also introduced him to vocalist Astrud Gilberto and record producer Creed Taylor, when they were reunited on the making of Astrud's "Beach Samba" album for Verve Records.
 Later on, Creed Taylor hired him to write arrangements for musicians at CTI Records who included Wes Montgomery, Antônio Carlos Jobim, Milton Nascimento, Walter Wanderley, Stanley Turrentine, Paul Desmond and the CTI All Stars.